rockettheme/docs/Docs/wordpress/themes/reiko/particle_swiper.md

 ---
-title: Koleti: Swiper Particle
+title: Reiko: Swiper Particle
-description: Your Guide to Recreating Elements of the Koleti Demo for WordPress
+description: Your Guide to Recreating Elements of the Reiko Demo for WordPress
-breadcrumb: /wordpress:WordPress/!themes:Themes/koleti:Koleti
+breadcrumb: /wordpress:WordPress/!themes:Themes/reiko:Reiko

 ---